MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/create-discussion-groups.md

 description: Learn how to create groups in Kaizala.
 ---

-# Create discussion groups in Kaizala
+# Create large groups for discussions

 Use Kaizala to create groups that reflect how your organization works.
 For example, Contoso Corp could have several groups, such as Contoso – All Employees, Contoso - Finance, Contoso – Sales, Contoso - Sales (East), and so on.